SINTEF/Muscade.jl/docs/src/Elements.md

 See the page on [automatic differentiation](Adiff.md).

-## Method for `Muscade.draw`
+## Method for graphics: `Muscade.allocate_drawdata`, `Muscade.update_drawdata` and `Muscade.draw!`

-### Vectorization
+### Optional

-Elements *can* implement a [`Muscade.draw`](@ref) method.
-If no method is implemented, the element will be invisible if the user requests a drawing of the element.
+Elements *can* implement mthods for all of [`Muscade.allocate_drawdata`](@ref), [`Muscade.update_drawdata`](@ref) and [`Muscade.draw!`](@ref) method.
+Alternatively, they must implement neither of these three methods: in this case, the element will be invisible if the user requests a drawing of the element.

-None of `Muscade` built-in elements implement methods for `draw`: because `Muscade` has no inherent interpretation of the various `X` dofs, there is no graphical representation associated to them.
-On the other hand, it might make sense for an app developer (giving an interpretation to various dofs) to create such methods.
+None of `Muscade` built-in elements implement methods for `draw`: because `Muscade` has no inherent interpretation of the various `X` dofs in these generic elements, there is no graphical representation associated to them.

-Because `Muscade` provides no implementation of `draw` (with the exception of some demo elements), `Muscade` does not prescribe the use of any specific graphic package.
-See [`Makie.jl`](https://docs.makie.org/) and [`WriteVTK.jl`](https://juliavtk.github.io/WriteVTK.jl/stable/) for candidates.
+### Graphic engine

+By design, `Muscade` does not prescribe the use of any specific graphic package.
+Element developers are to be able to implement `Muscade.allocate_drawdata`, `Muscade.update_drawdata` and `Muscade.draw!` for the graphic system of their choice, for example using [`Makie.jl`](https://docs.makie.org/) and [`WriteVTK.jl`](https://juliavtk.github.io/WriteVTK.jl/stable/) for Paraview.
+Neither `Makie.jl` nor `WriteVTK.jl` are dependencies of `Muscade`.
+The user of the application based on these elements will then have to pass the relevant first argument `axis` to the method of `Muscade.draw!` that draws the model.

+On the other hand, testing, examples and applications created by the `Muscade` team, so far are all based on `GLMakie.jl`.
+It might be necessary to adjust the code of `Muscade` to support other graphics systems, comments and pull requests are welcome.

+The ambivalence can be found in the docstrings for the elements' graphic methods.
+For example, the first argument to these methods is described as `axis`, familiar to `Makie.jl` users, but could be a strcuture containing a handle to a `VTK` file instead.

+### Graphics performance

+Graphics packages typicaly create graphical objects (points, lines, patches etc.), and the construction of such objects is quite costly.  `Muscade.jl` limits the number of graphics objects using two techniques: update and vectorisation.

+#### Update

+`GLMakie.jl`, and other graphic systems allow to create a collection of graphic objects to represent a "model", and then to update the numerical values stored in the object.
+For this reason, an element's graphics methods are divided in three phases:

+1) [`Muscade.allocate_drawdata`](@ref): The allocation of memory to be passed to the graphical object constructors.
+2) [`Muscade.update_drawdata`](@ref): The updating of the above memory with relevant values for a `State` of the `Model`.
+3) [`Muscade.draw!`](@ref): The creation of the graphics objects, by passing the above memory.

+The initial call to `draw!` on a `Model` will call the above three methods in sequence.
+In additional call (typicaly to create new frames of an animation), only the memory update is carried out.
+When using `GLMakie.jl`, `Muscade` wraps the above memory in an `Observable`, and this way when the memory is updated, so is the figure.

+#### Vectorization

-While the API may remind that of [`Muscade.lagrangian`](@ref), there is one significant difference: because it is more efficient to create few graphical object (in `Makie`: few calls to `lines!`, `scatter!`) etc., the element's method for `draw` will be called once to draw several elements of the same type.
-In `Makie` multiple lines can be drawn in one call to `lines!` by using `NaN`s to "lift the pen".
+The element's method for  `Muscade.allocate_drawdata`, `Muscade.update_drawdata` and `Muscade.draw!` draw all elements of the same type, in one call.
+This allows to exploit that e.g. in `Makie.jl` multiple lines can be drawn in one call to `lines!` by using `NaN`s to "lift the pen".

 ### Keyword arguments